 Fresh parsley, optional (to top)

 1. First, you’ll need to steam the tempeh for the souvlaki marinade.
 Add 1 inch of water to a large pot and then, add a steamer basket to it.
 Cover the pot with a lid, and bring the water to a boil.
 Add the tempeh cubes to the steamer basket.
 Cover the pot, and steam for 7 minutes.

-2. While the tempeh is steaming, add everything else listed under “Greek Tempeh Marinade” to a sealable container.
+2. While the tempeh is steaming, add everything else listed under “Souvlaki Tempeh Marinade” to a container with a lid.
 Mix well.

 3. When the tempeh is done steaming, add it to the marinade.
-Stir the tempeh in the marinade until well coated.
+Stir the tempeh in the souvlaki marinade until well coated.
 Seal with the lid and refrigerate overnight for best flavor.

 4. When the tempeh is done marinating, it’s time to make the vegan tzatziki sauce.
-Add everything listed under “Vegan Tzatziki Sauce” in a mixing bowl and combine.
-Taste, and adjust seasonings (more salt? more garlic powder?).
-Set aside.
+Click here and follow the recipe to make it.

 5. After finishing the sauce, it’s time to fry the potatoes for the vegan souvlaki.
 In a non-stick skillet, add the sliced red potatoes and 2 tsp olive oil.
 Flipping occasionally, fry the potatoes for 7-10 minutes or until they are crispy, browned and cooked through.
 Set aside.

 6. Preheat your grill to ~400º F. Line a grill-proof pan with non-stick aluminum foil.
 Skewer the tempeh, and then, place it in the lined pan.
-When all the tempeh is skewered, drizzle the kebabs with olive oil and move them around to coat them.
+When all the tempeh is skewered, drizzle the skewers with olive oil and move them around to coat them.
 Keep the marinade.

 7. Place the grill-proof pan on the grill and close the lid.
-Grill at 400º F for 5 minutes, and then, flip the skewers over.
+Grill at 400º F for 5 minutes, and then, flip the tempeh skewers over.
 Grill for another 3 minutes or until the skewers are charred to your preference.
 Remove from the grill.
-Brush the kebabs with the marinade or sprinkle them with some additional soy sauce.
+Brush the tempeh skewers with the souvlaki marinade or sprinkle them with some additional soy sauce.

 8. Assemble the vegan souvlaki pitas.
 Layer some fried potatoes, tomato slices, marinated grilled tempeh on top of a pita.
 Cover with vegan tzaziki sauce, and then, sprinkle with fresh parsley.
 Serve immediately.